-As the world continues celebrate the genius that is William Shakespeare, what were his plays really about and what can they teach us today?
+As the world continues to celebrate the genius that is William Shakespeare, what were his plays really about and what can they teach us today?

 What often scares people away from Shakespeare are the indecipherable plot lines.